ar-visions/orbiter/GUIDELINES.md

 * **Render Once, Then Let Go**: Orbiter prefers initial declarative state.
 Components remain live and mutable afterward.
 The user composes it -- we do not.
 This means its less code to do a more effective job at that.

 * **Direct C / A-type Syntax**: UI is built using native objects and method calls.
-No JSX, no brackets.
-Just data.
+Events do not require arbitrary amounts of variables in scope, and do not create code pyramids.

-* **Text-Based Stylesheets**: All styling is declarative and externalized.
-The system reads `.css` files named after your app and loads them automatically.
+* **CSS App Property Config/Themes**: All configuration and styling is declarative and externalized in file-system, extensible with user-config via .orbiter/config.css.
+The system reads `.css` files named after the app ('Orbiter') and loads them automatically.
+Additionally, the user may set themes property to apply any amount of css styles afterwards.
+This property is named styles, a comma separated list to apply after 'Orbiter' style.

 ---